sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 the Self; *saḥ martyaḥ*, that mortal-(who has become) the enlightened man; modate, rejoices; *labdhvā*.having obtained; *modaniyam*, that which causesdelight.
-Therefore, *manye*, I consider; that this *sadma*,mansion the abode of Brahman, which is of thiskind; *vivṛtam*, is wide open to-has approached[towards](# "Brahman and the mansion are identical, and the approach ofthis mansion towards Naciketā consists in the propitiousness ofBrahman."); *naciketasam*, (you) Naciketā.
+Therefore, *manye*, I consider; that this *sadma*,mansion the abode of Brahman, which is of thiskind; *vivṛtam*, is wide open to-has approachedtowards[^16]; *naciketasam*, (you) Naciketā.
 The idea is:‘I consider you fit for emancipation.'

+[^16]: "Brahman and the mansion are identical, and the approach ofthis mansion towards Naciketā consists in the propitiousness ofBrahman."

 (Naciketā said): ‘If I am fit and you, too, sir, arepleased with me, then